Slamy/Wiki_MiSTer/Setup-Guide.md

 ### Step 4

 Put the SD card into the DE10-nano and power it on.
+(Be careful to pick the right SD card slot!
+Some pre-configured bundles have a secondary SD card slot on, e.g., the I/O board.
+Using the secondary slot will not work in this step.
+The SD slot on the DE10-nano is on the underside of that board.)

-After a few seconds the orange LED on the board should light up.
+After a few seconds the
+orange LED on the board should light up.
 If you have a TV or monitor connected to the HDMI port, the screen will turn blue and then show an installation notice splash screen: